SteveLewisUK/datascience_bootcamp_projects/classifying_IMDB_movie_reviews/README.md

 ### Method and Tools Used
-***Step 1***: Exploratory Data Analysis and visualiation; Horizontal Bar Plot, Stacked Bar Plot, KDE Plot (re-indexed axes to account for years with no movies or reviews)
+***Step 1***: Exploratory Data Analysis and visualiation; Horizontal Bar Plot, Stacked Bar Plot, KDE Plot (re-indexed axes to account for years with no movies or reviews)\
 ***Step 2***: Normalised text including using Regular Expressions.
-Tokenised and Lemmatised text using the NTLK (Natural Language Toolkit) and the SpaCy libraries
+Tokenised and Lemmatised text using the NTLK (Natural Language Toolkit) and the SpaCy libraries\
 ***Step 3***: Converted the text data into numeric data for model training by calculating TF-IDF vectors.
-Also Vectorised the Test data.
+Also Vectorised the Test data\
 ***Step 4***: Trained Logistic Regression model with these TF-IDF values for both the NTLK and the SpaCy data.
-Trained LGMB Classifier with SpaCy and TF-IDF
+Trained LGMB Classifier with SpaCy and TF-IDF\
 ***Step 5***: Used BERT to get Word Embeddings from the texts.
-Used these to train a further Logistic Regression Model
+Used these to train a further Logistic Regression Model\
 ***Step 6***: Plotted F1 Score, ROC Curves and Precision/Recall for each model.
 Comparede models based on F1 Score.<br />